Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Detailed Results

+Using the QFMNIST dataset with $d=5$ as an example, Fig.~\eqref{fig:encoding-strategy-qfmnist} shows the findings for this regression tasks.
+The results for each quantum kernel are aggregated across the regression methods and the respective encoding circuits.
+Then, the median of the resulting MSE test score is calculated.
+For FQK, both embedding options show that largest scores are achieved for integer multiples of the number of features \revision{($n_{\mathrm{qubits}}=10$)}.
+It can be seen that higher scores occur more frequently with embedding ``option 2''.
+For PQK, it appears that no feature redundancies are necessary in either case.
+Here, however, embedding ``option 1'' often delivers larger scores.

-The results for testing the two different encoding strategies for the Friedman dataset for $d=5$ features as outlined in the main text, cf. Sec.~\ref{subsec:data-enc} and Fig.~\ref{fig:encoding-strategies}, are displayed in Fig.~\ref{fig:encoding-strategy-friedman}.
+The results for testing the two different encoding strategies for the Friedman dataset for $d=5$ features are displayed in Fig.~\ref{fig:encoding-strategy-friedman}.
 Contrary to the QFMNIST results in Fig.~\ref{fig:encoding-strategy-qfmnist}, in all cases, except for FQK, option 2, most accurate results are obtained for $n_{\mathrm{qubits}}=12$.
 Here, FQK and PQK approaches show similar behavior.
 The second encoding option for FQK appears to be less sensitive for the respective feature redundancy.
 Notably, that the redundancy does not have to be an integer multiple of the original number of features.

 Figure~\ref{fig:encoding-strategy-nh3} shows the result for testing the two different encoding strategies for the \ce{NH3} dataset.
 Most accurate results are obtained for integer multiples of the number of features.